-Find out how to use the Virtual Classroom (Blackboard Collaborate) for teaching and group work.
+Find out how to use the Virtual Classrooms (Blackboard Collaborate & Zoom) for teaching and group work.

 Why use the Virtual Classroom?

-You can use the Virtual Classroom to host and record interactive teaching sessions or group meetings digitally.
+You can use a Virtual Classroom to host and record interactive teaching sessions or group meetings digitally.
 The tool can be used for digital seminars and tutorials where staff and students can participate and interact.
 It can also be used for less formal meetings.